 However, all people are not equal when it comes to the risks of this complication.
-Some people might develop retinopathy fairly quickly, possibly aggravated by other conditions, such as pregnancy in women, or a sudden lowering of blood sugar levels.
-Others may have type 1 diabetes for many years without any impact on their eyes.
+Some people might develop diabetic retinopathy fairly quickly, possibly aggravated by other conditions, such as pregnancy in women, or a sudden lowering of blood sugar levels.
+Others may have Type 1 diabetes for many years without any impact on their eyes.
 Regardless of your situation, the general consensus is that good blood sugar control is crucial to limit the risks.

 Progression of retinopathy

 The main parts of the eye that are typically damaged are the small blood vessels in the retina (microangiopathy) and the ocular nerves.
 These microangiopathies are a direct result of glucotoxicity (chronic hyperglycemia).